koyeb/koyeb-cli/docs/reference.md

       --instance-type string                    Instance type (default "nano")
       --max-scale int                           Max scale (default 1)
       --min-scale int                           Min scale (default 1)
-      --ports strings                           Update service ports (available for services of type "web" only) using the format PORT[:PROTOCOL], for example --port 80:http
+      --ports strings                           Update service ports (available for services of type "web" only) using the format PORT[:PROTOCOL], for example --port 8080:http
-                                                If no protocol is specified, it defaults to "http".
-Supported protocols are "http" and "http2"
-                                                To delete an exposed port, prefix its number with '!', for example --port '!80'
+                                                PROTOCOL defaults to "http".
+Supported protocols are "http" and "http2" To delete an exposed port, prefix its number with '!', for example --port '!80'

       --privileged                              Whether the service container should run in privileged mode